Welcome to all new readers. |

 Thomas Mushrafi was back for Once, joined by Edward Sargeant and Joseph Hill.
 I love this song on the album and it was great to hear Thomas again.
 The sad part of Libera is that we know that the boys age out and we lose them but we have our memories of those times; when they sang for us, and entertained us, and shared the gift of their voice with us.

-Wilfred Gummer gave the farewell speech introducing the last song, and he told the audience that he only started singing with the group this year, and thatif the audience cheered enough they might just get an extra Irish song to see them off.
-The audience cheered loudly at this.Wilfrid invited Tadhg Fitzgerald to say goodbye in Irish which got more whoops of delight, and then bid us goodnight.
+Wilfred Gummer gave the farewell speech introducing the last song, and he told the audience that he only started singing with the group this year, and that if the audience cheered enough they might just get an extra Irish song to see them off.
+The audience cheered loudly at this.Wilfrid invited Tadhg Barber to say goodbye in Irish which got more whoops of delight, and then bid us goodnight.

 We then had the lovely Veni Sancte Spiritu, which is a fantastic song in concert.
 Very uplifting and happy and showcases lots of different harmonies.
 This came with some complicated choreography, with the boys weaving in and out of each other and often walking backwards.
 How they managed it I don’t know, especially on that small Kilkenny stage.